-Students must attain an overall program GPA of 3.0 (B), with no more than one grade of C, for graduation.
+Students must attain an overall program grade-point average of 3.0 (B) for graduation.

 University policy requires that graduate programs be completed within seven years of the student's initial registration for courses in the program.
 Bridge courses are excluded.